adamjhafez2-lgtm/redtigertools/README.md

   ```

 </p>
-so yeah have fun yall also dont forget to rename the .zip file or the extracted file to "RedTiger-Tools" or the paths thing in redtiger will crash.
+so yeah have fun yall
-i do not condone hacking or doxxing anyone.
+> dont forget to rename the project root to RedTiger-Tools so it doesnt fail
-this is educational purposes only.
+> start setup.py first then it will auto run redtiger.py when using the multitool again run the menu straight
-i give full credits to loxydev
+> i do not condone hacking or doxxing and i give full credits to loxydev